 Stockholm Resilience Centre offers interdisciplinary courses on first (Undergraduate), second (Master's) and third (PhD) levels of University education.
 Want to know more about our courses?
 Click here!

-The seminar focuses on the global ocean, celebrating Volvo Environment Prize Laureate Professor Rashid Sumaila’s work.
+The seminar focused on the global ocean, celebrating Volvo Environment Prize Laureate Professor Rashid Sumaila’s work.
 The ocean is a fundamental sink of carbon dioxide and plays a critical role in stabilizing the Earth biophysical processes.
 It also provides food and employment for millions of people and is substantially influenced by climate change, overfishing and pollution.

-We will explore pathways to ensure that the ocean can continue to provide for humanity, while also protecting its intrinsic values and the structure and function of ecosystems.
+The seminar explored pathways to ensure that the ocean can continue to provide for humanity, while also protecting its intrinsic values and the structure and function of ecosystems.
 Furthermore, how protection and use of the ocean can provide benefits from these global commons, in a fair way, to citizens of all nations.

 Professor Rashid Sumaila is one of the world’s most innovative researchers on the future of the oceans.
 He integrates social and economic dimensions with ecology, law, fisheries science and traditional knowledge to build novel pathways towards sustainable fisheries, with a focus on equity and local livelihoods.
 Find more information about Professor Rashid Sumaila on www.environment-prize.com.